NHS trust: History

 NHS trusts were established under the National Health Service and Community Care Act 1990 and were set up in five waves.
-Each one was established by a Statutory Instrument.
+Each one was established by a statutory instrument.

 NHS trusts are not trusts in the legal sense but are in effect public sector corporations.
 Each trust is headed by a board consisting of executive and non-executive directors, and is chaired by a non-executive director.
 There were about 2,200 non-executives across 470 organisations in the NHS in England in 2015.
 Non-executive directors are recruited by open advertisement.
-All trusts (foundation trusts and those which have yet to reach foundation trust status) are regulated by NHS Improvement.
+All trusts (foundation trusts and those which have yet to reach foundation trust status) are regulated by NHS England and the Care Quality Commission.
 Board members are, from November 2014, subject to a fit and proper person test.

 All trust boards are required to have an audit committee consisting only of non-executive directors, on which the chair may not sit.
 This committee is entrusted not only with the supervision of financial audit, but of systems of corporate governance within the trust.
 Hospital board members have a duty to act on signals of poor performance on quality and safety data, and yet many of the papers presented to them have been found to be lacking good data visualisations.

 The High Court of Justice decided in December 2019 that NHS trusts were not charities for the purposes of the Local Government Finance Act 1988, so they have to pay business rates at the full rate.

 A study by the University of Exeter in 2020 found that in 70 out of the 213 trusts all the board members were white.
 Overall BAME representation at board level was 8.9%.
 Medical directors of BAME ethnicity accounted for 19.4%, about the same as the overall percentage of BAME doctors.

 Future development

-In September 2015 Jeremy Hunt was reported as saying “I think we do have too many trusts as independent organisations" in a context where mergers between trusts and the establishment of chains of hospitals were being discussed.
-Subsequently Simon Stevens made it clear that he did not expect the remaining NHS trusts to become Foundation Trusts, saying "We are frankly kidding ourselves if we think the non-FTs are going to pass the kinds of criteria that have been set by Monitor."
+In September 2015 Jeremy Hunt was reported as saying "I think we do have too many trusts as independent organisations" in a context where mergers between trusts and the establishment of chains of hospitals were being discussed.
+Subsequently Simon Stevens made it clear that he did not expect the remaining NHS trusts to become foundation trusts, saying "We are frankly kidding ourselves if we think the non-FTs are going to pass the kinds of criteria that have been set by Monitor."